-5 The Chinn-Ito index has a yearly frequency and therefore proceeds in steps.
+4 The Chinn-Ito index is only available at an annual frequency.
 We have tested the robustness the results by using a quarterly linear interpolation of Chinn-Ito index and by eliminating the index from the regressions.
-In both cases the main results of the study are qualitatively similar.
+In both cases, the main results of the study remain qualitatively similar.